Wigner-GPU-Lab/Teaching/CMake/Lesson3_Dependecies/README.md

 Up until this point, the comments section demonstrates, how to depend on MPI using the "old school" way.
 The comments are fairly straightforward.
 Once the scripts are run, they set certain variables which we may use in our build scripts.

 How do we run these find module scripts?
-We use the `find_package` command likt this:
+We use the `find_package` command like this:

 ```CMake
 find_package(MPI REQUIRED)